Nat Sherman Timeless (Dominican) No. 2

 - Wrapper: Honduras

 - Lighter: Colibri Firebird 3-jet

 Build: Excellent – uniform firmness; nice triple cap

-Aromas: Shaft – sweetness, raisins, almonds; Foot – Strong raisin; Cold Draw – Sweet molasses & raisin
+Aromas: Wrapper – sweetness, raisins, almonds; Foot – Strong raisin; Cold Draw – Sweet molasses & raisin

 Flavors: Almonds, leather and coffee; earthy finish; black pepper and cream; chocolate; Maple and caramel on retro; gets woodier w/dark fruit; toasty; peaty ending